-Duplin County Road Requires Emergency Closure
+Duplin County road requires emergency closure

-PINK HILL – Jimmy Lee Road near the Duplin-Lenoir county line is closed after a sinkhole formed over a deteriorating drainage pipe.
+PINK HILL, N.C. – Jimmy Lee Road near the Duplin-Lenoir county line is closed after a sinkhole formed over a deteriorating drainage pipe.

 A maintenance unit for the N.C.
 Department of Transportation is assessing whether the damaged culvert underneath the roadway can be repaired.
 Until then, drivers should use Burncoat, Maxwell Mill and Seth Turner roads as an alternate route.